je2dz/Azure-SOC/README.md

 ## Credits

-This project was based on a course developed by Josh Madakor which can be found here at: [leveld](https://www.leveldcareers.com/cyber-security-course)
+This project was based on a course developed by Josh Madakor and can be found here: [leveld](https://www.leveldcareers.com/cyber-security-course)

-Josh also produces a lot of great content on YouTube which can be found at: [Josh Madakor] (https://www.youtube.com/@JoshMadakor)
+Josh also produces a lot of great content on YouTube at: [Josh Madakor] (https://www.youtube.com/@JoshMadakor)